The 6 best alternatives to Toptal|Sites similar to Toptal

 For Freelancers

 They have a lot of flexibility regarding payments.
 Freelancers can be paid hourly or when they reach different objectives.
-This flexibility comes at a price as you have to carefully monitor your hours on the platform using their management tools.
-On Freelancer, the pricing plan is hugely different as freelancers pay to get the possibility to have more bids they can use to apply for jobs in addition to a 10% commission which can be lower depending on the plan freelancers subscribe under.
-This can lead to frustration as you may compete with people with fewer skills who are willing to charge much less to do the job.
+This flexibility comes at a price, as you have to carefully monitor your hours on the platform using their management tools.
+On Freelancer, the pricing plan is hugely different as freelancers pay to get the possibility to have more bids they can use to apply for jobs in addition to a 10% commission, which can be lower depending on the plan freelancers subscribe under.
+This can lead to frustration as you may compete with people with fewer skills willing to charge much less to do the job.

 For Businesses